japanese filler words

 Sometimes はあ is also used in place of a sigh.

-It’s comforting to know that learning a new language doesn’t automatically mean ascribing to pristine perfection in your way of speaking.
-Language is definitely organic and constantly changing!
+It’s comforting to know that learning a new language doesn’t mean achieving perfection in your way of speaking.
+Now, you have some authentic ways to take a pause and gather your thoughts without losing your flow!